 Do you have RV parking?

 No. Uber/Lyft/taxi services are readily available to and from Boone Hall.

 Is personal photography allowed on the grounds?

-Yes, but the photographer is required to have an annual photography pass, and the shoot must be scheduled in advance.
+Yes, but the photographer is required to have an annual photography pass for wedding and other professional photography or any kind of organized photo shoots.
 The cost of the pass is $500.00 and allows entrance for the photographer with up to four guests.
-All photo shoots must be scheduled by the photographer in advance, as times of access vary.
+All photo shoots must be scheduled by the photographer and approved by Boone Hall management in advance, as times of access vary.
 The photographer can obtain a pass and schedule shoots with Boone Hall’s Director Of Weddings & Events.

 Do you have any farm animals?

 Horses live in the stables at Boone Hall and can be seen grazing in the pasture on most days.
 We do not have goats or cows or pigs or chickens or peacocks.

 BOONE HALL FARMS

 The previous Boone Hall Farms Market and Café, which was located offsite, is now closed.
 Plans are on the drawing board to begin construction on a new Boone Hall Farms Market in the near future that will be located on the farm part of the property.